 - Open the Oculus app on your computer.

-- Once you’ve enrolled in the Public Test Channel, you can choose to leave at any time by returning to the Beta section of the Oculus app and clicking next to Public Test Channel.
+- Once you’ve opted in to Rift Core 2.0, you can choose to leave at any time by returning to the Beta section of the Oculus app and turning the toggle for Rift Core 2.0 Beta off.

 Note: When the beta period concludes, Core 2.0 will be made available to everyone on Rift through a software update.
 You can choose to remain in the Public Test Channel after that point in order to continue testing pre-release builds of the Oculus software, but you won't need to be enrolled in order to take advantage of Core 2.0.